-During the final stage of the study, I had to use dialogic conversations between myself, HODs and beginner teachers to co-construct the mentoring programme.
+During the final stage of the study, I had to use dialogic conversations with HODs, beginner teachers, and myself to co-construct the mentoring programme.
 Semi-structured interviews were used to gain insight and comprehend the learning experiences of beginner teachers and the mentoring experiences of HODs.
 The following sub-themes were created as a result of the strategies that developed from the dialogues between beginner teachers and HODs about their challenges: procedures to improve orientation and induction, plans to enhance curriculum implementation, approaches to improve parental involvement, tactics to reduce the workload of beginner teachers, strategies for enhancing collaboration and collegiality and beginner teachers' professional development.